WINGS-UHM/Web/docs/promo-pages/creating-a-promo-page.md

 The hero link is your main call to action on the page.

-This could link to a product page, or where you are selling your product, (such as Amazon, eBay, etc.).
+This could link to a course page, or where you are selling your course, (such as Amazon, eBay, etc.).
 Set the hero_link to where you want the visitor to be sent to, then set the hero_link_text to what the button text should say.

 ```yaml
 title: My promo page title